TheBlob42/idea-which-key/README.md

 ### Activation

-Since this is an extension plugin for IdeaVim you have to activate it explicitly within your `.ideavimrc`:
+Since this is an extension plugin for IdeaVim you have to activate it explicitly within your `.ideavimrc` file:

 ```text
 set which-key